 What is a facelift?

 A facelift is a surgical procedure designed to result in a more rested and youthful appearance to the face and neck.
-The procedure is customised to suit your individual requirements and may range from a mini- facelift to a standard facelift with the addition of other procedures such as a brow lift, blepharoplasty (eyelid surgery), or rhinoplasty (nose surgery).
+The procedure is customised to suit your individual requirements and may range from a mini- facelift to a standard facelift with the addition of other procedures such as a brow lift, eyelid surgery (blepharoplasty), or rhinoplasty (nose surgery).
 It is very much a matter of what concerns you and designing a way to address that concern in the best possible way.

 The operation is performed under general anaesthesia and can be performed as an inpatient or on a day surgery basis.